mikedataCrunch/bagls-sh-project/README.md

 ### GradCAM Interpretation

 GradCAM was used to interpret model predictions particularly those images with poor predictions of disorder status (false negative: predicted healthy but are otherwise not).
-Here are a few examples.
+Below is an example.

 ![sample prediction](sample-prediction.png)